jennyd77/sagemaker4research-workshop/README.md

 Git to clone: https://github.com/developmentseed/label-maker Notebook is under examples → nets → SageMaker_mx-lenet.ipynb

-Dataset is already available in this bucket:
+Dataset is already available in these s3 buckets (use the one that corresponds to the region your notebook is in):
+* btgood-sagemaker4research-us-west-2
+* btgood-sagemaker4research-us-east-1

 *Optional* (approx 20 minutes)
 If you'd like to create the dataset you can follow: https://developmentseed.org/blog/2018/01/19/sagemaker-label-maker-case/

-Discuss: Why can't you get very good accuracy in the validation step?
+Discuss: After completion: Why can't you get very good accuracy in the validation step?

 [Troubleshooting Tips](./Labs/Optional/05-satellite-images.md)